Bluegreen Corporation: Business model

 Originally a land-sale company focused on reselling rural plots of around 200 acres or more, Bluegreen until 2012 developed the land it purchased into residential and golf course communities, marketing home sites within the tracts directly to consumers.
 Later branching into resorts and timeshares, the company is also known as an industry pioneer in the practice of offering fee-based services.
 Bluegreen's core business is currently the marketing, selling and servicing of vacation ownership interests (VOIs) known collectively as the Bluegreen Vacation Club.
 Under Bluegreen's vacation program, customers buy vacation points as compared to a specific property.
 However, they are still considered "owners" on a legal basis because they purchase an interest in a company resort held in their trust.
 Under the system, customers can plan stays at various timeshare resorts operated by Bluegreen or its corporate partners in North America, particularly along the Gulf Coast.
 With the point system, owners can also stay at several thousand affiliated resorts overseas, and vacation points can be traded, sold, or rented to others.
 As of 2013, the company provided vacations to around 170,000 users in the form of stays at company-managed resorts (more than 60) plus hotel, resort and cruise options available through upselling and third-party exchanges.

-Current subsidiaries

-Philanthropy

-Bluegreen supports national charities including Christel House International, JDRF (formerly Juvenile Diabetes Research Foundation), Cystic Fibrosis Foundation and the American Red Cross, and regional and local charities such as Florida-based Deliver the Dream.
-The company also adopts 12 charities every year for support as Charity of the Month and allows employees to use two paid workdays per year volunteering for charitable organizations.
-Bluegreen has been corporate sponsor for the JRDF Walk to Cure event in Boca Raton annually since 2006.
-In 2013, the company exceeded its $50,000 goal and raised the 15th highest amount of any corporate team participating in the more than 100 events across the United States.